 Almonds are a super food that supplies massive amounts of nutrients to the body.
 The tiny-looking crunchy dry fruit is rich in fibre, protein, vitamin E etc. Due to the presence of these nutrients, dry fruit delivers ample almonds health benefits such as reducing cholesterol, regulating blood sugar, helping reduce weight and more.
 Almonds are an exceptional staple to add to the general diet.

 - Plus Vitamin E (35% of Daily Value)

 - Calcium (8% of Daily Value)

-This sweet and unique flavor dry fruit is mostly preferred as a snack.
-Pista is good for heart, treat diabetes, improve hemoglobin, and blood circulation.
-It is a rich source of 30 different minerals, vitamins, and phytonutrients.
+This sweet and unique dry fruit is mostly preferred as a snack.
+Pista is a well-known name in the variety of dry fruits.
+It is a rich source of 30 minerals, vitamins, and phytonutrients.

 1 ounce (28g) serving of Pistachio:

 - Protein 5.72 grams

 - Fiber 3 grams

 - Fat 12.85 grams

 3. Cashew (Kaju)